 - Best driving route from Montreal to Quebec City is Highway 40 East + 138 East after Trois-Rivières (275km and just over 3.5 hours drive).
 Make the most of the faster Highway 40 between Montreal and Trois-Rivières.
 Then jump down to Highway 138 East for the most scenic stretch of Highway 138 along the St. Lawrence River.

-Where to STOP on your TORONTO to QUEBEC CITY Road Trip:
+Where to STOP on your drive from TORONTO to QUEBEC CITY:

 Stop 1: Ottawa

 Our picturesque capital, Ottawa has been on my travel bucket list for a while.
 Beckoning highlights include Parliament Hill overlooking the lovely Ottawa River.
 The Rideau Canal, a UNESCO World Heritage Site, lined with cycling paths, parks and flowering trees.
 Or filled with ice-skaters in winter.
 And Ottawa is home to highly-rated museums, including the National Gallery of Canada, Canadian War Museum, and Canada Aviation and Space Museum.

 You also have the benefit of exploring Gatineau, which is literally just on the other side of the Ottawa River.
 Both cities are known for their excellent food and drinks.
 Like poutine and craft beer.
 Yummm.